For quick reference, here are links to related books we have reviewed:

-Paying for College Without Going Broke, 2018 Edition: How to Pay Less for College by Princeton Review
+Paying for College Without Going Broke, 2019 Edition by Princeton Review

 This is an extremely popular book that has drawn many rave reviews from our clients over the years.
 Comprehensive information on the financial aid forms, negotiating tactics for the financial aid offices (this is worth a try but certainly not something to pin too many hopes on), tax breaks, and unusual circumstances such as single parents and adult students are addressed as well.